drostron/slamdata-docs/source/administration-guide.rst

 ``````````````````````````````````````````````````````````
 By default the SlamData Advanced Launcher is configured to authenticate with
 SlamData.com.
 You will need a SlamData.com account and access to the internet
 to use the SlamData Advanced Launcher in its default configuration.

-If you signed up for a trial License at https://slamdata.com/30-day-trial/
+To use the SlamData.com authentication server you sign up for a trial License at
-your SlamData.com account details are the username and password you provided.
+https://slamdata.com/30-day-trial/.
+You will use the email address and password
+you supply here to authenticate against the SlamData.com authentication server,
+which allows you to use SlamData in your environment.

 1.2.4 SlamData Advanced Jar
 '''''''''''''''''''''''''''